nlesc-nano/CAT/docs/4_optional.rst

         :Parameter:     * **Type** - :class:`dict`, optional
                         * **Default value** – ``None``

-        Settings related to the partial replacement of core dummy atoms with ligands.
+        Settings related to the partial replacement of core anchor atoms with ligands.

         If not ``None``, has access to six further keywords, the first two being the most important: